 Typically the final potash product has a grade of 60% K2O.
 Therefore a potash ore with a grade of 25% K2O would have a concentration ratio of about 2.4:1 (60%/25%).
 This means that 2.4 tonnes of potash must be processed to produce 1 tonne of product (ignoring the process recovery factor).
 For a lower grade ore with a head grade of say 15% K2O, the concentration ratio is 4:1 (60%/15%).

 This gives a rough sense for the comparable operation size required to meet the same final product production levels.
 This also gives a indication for the relative amounts of salt tailings requiring disposal.
 Low grade ore can generate significant quantities of tailings, the disposal of which is becoming a larger permitting issue.

 In the past gold grades have been reported as “oz/ton” or currently as “g/t”, but most geological reports today are consistent with “g/t”.
-Sometimes US based gold projects may use “oz/ton” however the difference in reported grade are fairly obvious between grams and ounces.
-That is not the case with potash grades.
+Sometimes US based gold projects may use “oz/ton” however the magnitude in reported grades are fairly obvious between grams and ounces.
+That isn’t the case with potash grades.

 The bottom line is that potash is one commodity that will use different units when reporting ore grades.
-Investors and reviewer must be aware of which unit are being used.
+Investors and reviewers must be aware of which units are being used.

 If you are into potash mining, I have written a couple of blog posts about my brief, but interesting, time working at a potash mine in Saskatchewan.
 This was early in my career and I had roles that included mine engineer, chief mine engineer and production foreman.
 Each of these roles gave me a different perspective about a mining operation.
 In this two part blog, I share some stories relating to the uniqueness of potash mining.
 If interested, here is the link “Stories from 3000 Feet Down – Part 1“.